-The district shall require the immediate removal from all athletic activities of any student who has sustained, or is believed to have sustained a mile traumatic brain injury (MTBI) or concussion.
-Any student demonstrating signs, symptoms or behaviors consistent with a concussion while participating in a class, extracurricular activity, or interscholastic athletic activity shall be removed from the class, game or activity and must be evaluated as soon as possible by an appropriate health care professional.
-Such removal must occur based on display of symptoms regardless of whether such injury occurred inside or outside of school.
-If there is any doubt as to whether the student has sustained a concussion, it shall be presumed that the student has been injured until proven otherwise.
-The district shall notify the student's parents or guardians and recommend appropriate evaluation and monitoring.
+The District requires the immediate removal from all athletic activities of any student who has sustained, or is believed to have sustained, a MTBI or concussion.
+Any student demonstrating signs, symptoms, or behaviors consistent with a concussion while participating in a class, extracurricular activity, or interscholastic athletic activity will be removed from the class, game, or activity and must be evaluated as soon as possible by an appropriate health care professional.
+This removal must occur based on display of symptoms regardless of whether the injury occurred inside or outside of school.
+If there is any doubt as to whether the student has sustained a concussion, it will be presumed that the student has been injured until proven otherwise.
+The District will notify the student's parents or guardians and recommend appropriate evaluation and monitoring.

-The school district may choose to allow credentialed district staff to use validated neurocognitive computerized testing as a concussion assessment tool to obtain baseline and post-concussion performance data.
+The District may allow credentialed District staff to use validated neurocognitive computerized testing as a concussion assessment tool to obtain baseline and post-concussion performance data.
 These tools are not a replacement for a medical evaluation to diagnose and treat a concussion.